k-horton/SWMP-2022-16S-Sequencing/R-microeco-overview.md

     *(File: decontam_freq.R, decontam_prev.R)*

-5. Abundance of cyanobacteria compared to all bacteria detected was assessed across samples.
+5. The abundance of cyanobacteria detected with microscopy, qPCR, and 16S sequencing were assessed across field days.
 The file2meco, microeco, ggplot2, dplyr, and phyloseq packages were used (Liu et al. 2022, 2021, Wickham et al. 2016, 2023, McMurdie and Holmes 2013).

     *(File: cyano_abund.R)*